-Draco corked the last two vials and put them into the box with the others, checking that the cushioning charms were still intact before latching it closed.
-He carried the cauldron to the sink and filled it with water and soap, rinsing it three times and thoroughly hand drying it before setting it back on the table and putting the cloth back over it.
+Draco corked the last two vials of wolfsbane and put them into the box with the others, checking that the cushioning charms were in good repair before latching it closed.
+He carried the cauldron to the sink and filled it with water and soap, rinsing it three times and thoroughly hand drying it before setting it back on the table and covering it with a cloth.

 The door opened, and Potter stepped inside, "I still stink," he muttered peevishly.